Icy Health

 Currently, there is no cure for this neurological disorder, but some treatments can help the patient maintain their life, such as physiotherapy and medication.

-But the fact is that the diagnosis of Parkinson’s disease is devastating.
-This neurological disorder is not the direct killer, but it is believed that this can prolong life.
+But the fact is that the diagnosis of Parkinson’s disease5 is devastating.

 In the early stages of the disease, the patient may show different or no facial expressions, and their speech may slur.
-But the symptoms worsen as the condition decreases over time.
+However, the symptoms worsen as the condition decreases over time.

 In this disorder, neurons and nerve cells break down and die, and it causes abnormal brain activity that leads to neuromuscular disorders.